 We are committed to ensuring that Black Literature Index is accessible to everyone.
 The accessibility of the site is under constant review and we are always looking for ways to improve the experience of the interface for all our visitors.
-Please contact us if you have any questions or suggestions about the accessibility of this site.
+If you have any questions or suggestions about the accessibility of this site, please submit those to us via the "Contact Us" link in the page footer.

 A number of accessibility features have been implemented in Black Literature Index to make the site more accessible to as many people as possible.
 Some of these features may not be visible in your browser but can improve accessibility for people using assistive technologies.